shimohq/update-package-version/readme.md

 # Update Package Version (UPV)

-Update your nodejs app package version in package.json and git commit it automatically
+Update your nodejs app package version in package.json and git commit it automatically.

+The commit message is like `chore: update package version to 2.2.2`.

 ## Install